A categorification of acyclic principal coefficient cluster algebras: Coefficient systems and cluster categories

-By choosing some extra data on $Q$, Amiot \cite{amiotcluster} is able to construct a categorical model of $\clust{}$.
-The construction uses Jacobian algebras, so we recall some relevant definitions, which we will also need later in the paper.
+By choosing some extra data on $Q$, Amiot \cite{Amiot-ClustCat} constructs a categorification of $\clustalg{}$.
+The construction uses Jacobian algebras, so we recall some relevant definitions, at the level of generality needed later in the paper.

-\begin{defn} An \emph{ice quiver} $(Q,F)$ consists of a finite quiver $Q$ without loops and a (not necessarily full) subquiver $F$ of $Q$.
-Denote by $\KK Q$ the completion of the path algebra of $Q$ over a field $\KK$ with respect to the arrow ideal.
-A \emph{potential} on $Q$ is $W\in\KK Q/\close{[\KK Q,\KK Q]}$, an element of the quotient of $\KK Q$ by the closed ideal generated by commutators.
-One can think of $W$ as a (possibly infinite) linear combination of cycles of $Q$, such that no two cycles with non-zero coefficient are cyclically equivalent, meaning they differ only by choosing a different starting vertex.
+\begin{defn} An \emph{ice quiver} $(Q,F)$ consists of a finite quiver $Q$ without loops and a subquiver $F$ of $Q$.
+Denote by $\cpa{\KK}{Q}$ the completion of the path algebra of $Q$ over our fixed algebraically closed field $\KK$ with respect to the ideal $J_Q$ generated by arrows, treated as a topological algebra with the $J_Q$-adic topology.
+A \emph{potential} on $Q$ is an element $W$ of the vector space quotient $\cpa{\KK}{Q}/\close{\{\cpa{\KK}{Q},\cpa{\KK}{Q}\}}$, of $\cpa{\KK}{Q}$ by the closure of the subspace spanned by commutators, such that $W$ lies in the image of the natural map from $J_Q$ to this vector space.
+(More informally, $W$ is a possibly infinite linear combination of cyclic equivalence classes of cycles of positive length in $Q$.)

 A vertex or arrow of $Q$ is called \emph{frozen} if it is a vertex or arrow of $F$, and \emph{mutable} or \emph{unfrozen} otherwise.
 For brevity, we write $Q_0^\mut=Q_0\setminus F_0$ and $Q_1^\mut=Q_1\setminus F_1$ for the sets of mutable vertices and unfrozen arrows respectively.
 For $\alpha\in Q_1$ and $\alpha_k\dotsm\alpha_1$ a cycle in $Q$, write